 You should choose foods that can be transported safely while hiking, are light enough to carry them in a backpack, and are able to stay warm during your trip.
 Since it’s very difficult to keep the food warm on hiking without a heat source, you may choose from the wide range of insulated boxes and containers.

 You should keep the hot foods separately from cold foods.
 Pack the food safely, in an insulated container and put them in thermal insulated bags, so the food will stay warm for even longer.
+For our top choice of the best soft sided cooler, check out our earlier piece on this topic.

 However, make sure you share your experiences about how to keep your food warm during hiking with us and leave us a comment after the great hiking!